haandol/honey/README.md

 ### Congiure your bot

-1. Add your bot for your slack account at [Custom Integration Page](https://buzzni.slack.com/apps/manage/custom-integrations)
+1. Add your bot for your slack account at [Custom Integration Page](https://my.slack.com/services/new/bot)
+2. Copy API Token to clipboard
-2. open settings.py
+2. Open settings.py
-3. set `SLACK_TOKEN`.
+3. Set `SLACK_TOKEN`.
 You can set `REDIS_URL` if it's available.
-4. run `$python robot.py`
+4. Run `$python robot.py`

 ### Play with it on the Slack